 Best Garage Door Software for 2026 (Install, Service, and Repair Shops)

-Most field service software is built for HVAC and plumbing companies.
-Garage door shops get shoehorned into tools that weren’t designed for how they actually work — quoting a full door replacement with springs, tracks, and opener in one visit, logging spring tension data for liability protection, or managing a parts cabinet that has 40 SKUs of torsion springs alone.
+Most field service software was built for HVAC and plumbing companies.
+Garage door shops get forced into tools that don’t fit how you work.
+You quote a full door replacement with springs, tracks, and opener in one visit.
+You log spring tension data for liability protection.
+You manage a parts cabinet with 40 SKUs of torsion springs alone.

-This guide is for garage door installation, service, and repair shops — from the solo installer running 2 trucks to the regional company with 8 locations.
+This guide is for garage door installation, service, and repair shops.
+It covers solo installers running 2 trucks to regional companies with 8 locations.
 We’ll cover what actually matters for your business, compare the six most-used platforms honestly, and tell you which one fits where you are right now.

 What Garage Door Shops Actually Need From Software

-Before comparing tools, it’s worth being specific about what generic FSM platforms miss.
-These are the gaps that come up repeatedly in real garage door shops:
+Before comparing tools, let’s be specific about what generic FSM platforms miss.
+These gaps come up repeatedly in real garage door shops:

-• Photo capture on arrival and completion — documenting existing door condition, spring type, and hardware before touching anything is both a customer service and liability issue
+• Photo capture on arrival and completion — document existing door condition, spring type, and hardware before touching anything.
+It’s both a customer service and liability issue.

-• Spring tension and cycle count logging — most shops doing commercial work or warranty replacements need a way to log this data per job, not just free-text notes
+• Spring tension and cycle count logging — shops doing commercial work or warranty replacements need a way to log this data per job, not just free-text notes.

-• Multi-line quote builders — a door replacement quote typically has a door unit, springs, tracks, opener, keypad, weatherstripping, and labor.
-You need a quote tool that handles this cleanly, not a single-price invoice
+• Multi-line quote builders — a door replacement quote has a door unit, springs, tracks, opener, keypad, weatherstripping, and labor.
+You need a quote tool that handles this cleanly, not a single-price invoice.

-• Parts inventory by SKU — springs, cables, rollers, and openers are high-velocity items.
-If your software can’t track them by part number and alert you at reorder thresholds, you’re guessing
+• Parts inventory by SKU — springs, cables, rollers, and openers move fast.
+If your software can’t track them by part number and alert you at reorder thresholds, you’re guessing.

 • Financing integration — door replacement averages $1,200–$3,500.
-Shops doing more than a handful of installs per week need financing options built into the checkout flow
+Shops doing more than a handful of installs per week need financing options built into checkout.

 No single platform checks every one of these boxes perfectly.
 Here’s where each one lands.